Registration Dossier

 - Details on analytical verification of doses or concentrations:

-- The concentrations within the exposure chambers as measured by the infrared analyzer were relatively close to those obtained from gas chromatography (Table 2).
+- The concentrations within the exposure chambers as measured by the infrared analyser were relatively close to those obtained from gas chromatography (please refer to corresponding table).

 - Details on mating procedure: